PaddlePaddle/X2Paddle/README_en.md

 - **Inference model conversion**

-  - Support one command model conversion from Caffe/TensorFlow/ONNX/PyTorch to PaddlePaddle inference model, and use PaddleInference/PaddleLite for CPU/GPU/Arm and other devices deployment.
+  - Support one-stop model conversion from Caffe/TensorFlow/ONNX/PyTorch to PaddlePaddle inference model, and use PaddleInference/PaddleLite for CPU/GPU/Arm and other devices deployment.

 - **PyTorch training projects conversion**

-  - Support one command conversion of PyTorch project Python code (including training, prediction) into the project based on PaddlePaddle framework, helping developers quickly migrate their project quickly.
+  - Support one-stop conversion of PyTorch project Python code (including training, prediction) into the project based on PaddlePaddle framework, helping developers quickly migrate their project quickly.
 And can enjoy [AIStudio platform](https://aistudio.baidu.com/), which provide a large number of free computational power. **[New feature, try it!](/docs/pytorch_project_convertor/README.md)**

 - **API Documentation**